TvDragon/basic_platformer_cpp/README.md

 # Basic Platformer
 ## Motivation

-For this project I wanted to learn C++ and use the SDL2 library to create a basic action platformer game.
+This is a basic platformer game that I made during the holidays in my second year of uni as I wanted to teach myself how to write in C++ and use the SDL2 library.
+You play as a hero who must fight his way through the level slashing down enemies and crates along with collecting keys to open chests and collect coins.

 ## Getting Started